-- Currently in personal bankruptcy proceedings; - Business bankruptcy filed within the last five years; - Revocation or suspension of one (1) year or longer, of a professional licence or credential (e.g., real estate, lawyer, accountant) by the licencing/credentialing body, unless the suspension/revocation is administrative in nature; - Revocation or suspension of one (1) year or longer, of a financial services licence or registration (e.g. registered representative, broker/dealer, insurance, investment advisor), unless the suspension/revocation is administrative in nature; - Pleading guilty, being found guilty or being convicted of a criminal offence (summary or indictable); - Being found in breach of an Order of a superior or appellate court of a province or territory of Canada; or - Being found by an FP Canada-Approved education provider to have breached the education provider's code of ethics or code of conduct, and/or to have engaged in academic misconduct.
+- Currently in personal Bankruptcy proceedings or subject to a Consumer Proposal; - Business Bankruptcy filed within the last five years; - Revocation, ban or suspension of one (1) year or longer, of a professional licence or credential (e.g., real estate, lawyer, accountant) by the licencing/credentialing body, unless the suspension/revocation is administrative in nature; - Revocation, ban or suspension of one (1) year or longer, of a financial services licence or registration (e.g. registered representative, broker/dealer, insurance, investment advisor), unless the suspension/revocation is administrative in nature; - Being denied registration of a professional license or credential, or a financial services license or registration, by a licencing/credentialing body, unless the basis for the denial was administrative in nature; - Pleading guilty, being found guilty, being convicted or found to have committed an Offence, as defined below; - Being found in breach of an Order of a federal, superior or appellate court of a province or territory of Canada; or

+• Being found by an FP Canada-Approved education provider or the FP Canada Institute[TM] to have breached their code of ethics, code of conduct or Student Handbook, and/or to have engaged in academic misconduct.